-New AUSAs are assigned to the General Crimes Section, where they handle a wide variety of cases.
-These cases typically include the importation and distribution of narcotics, credit card fraud, bank robbery, Postal theft, violations of immigration laws, money laundering and currency violations, counterfeiting, firearms offenses, tax fraud, health care fraud, child exploitation, computer crimes, and intellectual property violations.
-New AUSAs are given significant responsibility in handling all phases of a criminal prosecution, from the initial investigation and arrest through trial, sentencing, and appeal.
-General Crimes AUSAs are closely supervised and trained both within the office and at the Department of Justice’s National Advocacy Center, located in Columbia, South Carolina.
+All new AUSAs are assigned to the General Crimes Section, where they handle a wide variety of cases.
+These cases include the importation and distribution of narcotics, child pornography and child exploitation offenses, firearms offenses, immigration offenses, tax fraud, bank robbery, postal theft, counterfeiting and computer crimes.
+New AUSAs handle all phases of a criminal prosecution, from the initial investigation and arrest through trial, sentencing, appeal and any habeas corpus petition.
+General Crimes AUSAs are closely supervised within the office and attend a training for new prosecutors at the Department of Justice’s National Advocacy Center, located in Columbia, South Carolina.

 The National Security and Cybercrime Section maintains one of the preeminent national security practices in the Department of Justice and prosecutes a broad array of counterterrorism, counterintelligence, weapons proliferation and cybercrime cases.
 Since September 11, 2001, the office has secured the most terrorism convictions of any U.S. Attorney’s Office in the country, including the conviction of terrorists plotting to bomb the New York City subway system, the Long Island Railroad, the Federal Reserve Bank of New York and JFK International Airport, as well as to attack United States troops and property overseas.
 For example, the office recently convicted defendants responsible for the 2009 al-Qaeda plot to attack the New York City subway system with improvised explosive devices, including Najibullah Zazi and his co-conspirators.
 The office is currently prosecuting several foreign terrorists captured overseas in connection with their support of al-Qaeda and its affiliates, including al-Shabaab and al-Qaeda in the Arabian Peninsula.
 The office has also prosecuted myriad weapons proliferators and illegal exporters of sensitive technology, including several defendants convicted of attempting to smuggle high-grade carbon fiber to China.
 Finally, the office prosecutes complex, international cybercrimes, including recent intrusions targeting global payment processors, which resulted in a $45 million ATM cyber heist, as well as intrusions targeting the Federal Reserve, manufacturers of sophisticated electronics and defense contractors.